placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 author: JG
 ---

-I raise this distinction [and forgive me for setting it out in such diametrical opposition, but it serves my purposes] because I believe this core disagreement over how we explain (and thereafter address) wrong action is especially relevant to the ethics of oppression.
-How should we understand oppressive action?
-Who can be held accountable for systemic injustices?
-What approach is best for creating a more-equal society?
-These questions are relevant to the framework we use…[like those above.]

 Ta-Nehisi Coates's _Between the World and Me_ takes up this dichotomy in the context of American racism

 Coates recalls leaving a movie theater in the Upper West Side, after taking his son to see *Howl's Moving Castle*.